 More Than 100 Await Rescue In New Bern, N.C.

-More than 100 people are waiting to be rescued from homes and vehicles Thursday morning in New Bern, N.C. after Hurricane Florence brought severe flooding to the area.
+More than 100 people are waiting to be rescued from homes and vehicles in New Bern, N.C., after Hurricane Florence brought severe flooding to the area.
 Officials say more than 100 people have already been rescued in the area overnight.

 There are five swift water rescue teams working in New Bern, assisted by the Cajun Navy volunteer rescue group, says Gene Hodges, assistant county manager with Craven County government, tells NPR's Brakkton Booker.